Variations for Some Painlev\'e Equations: Reducibility and special solutions

-Concerning (1): By the Painlev\'e Property, an algebraic solution can only be ramified above $t=\infty$.
-Hence this solution must be rational.
+Concerning (1): By the Painlev\'e property, an algebraic solution can only be ramified above the fixed singularities.
+These are $t=\infty$ in the cases $P_1$, $P_2,$ and $P_4$.
+Hence here an algebraic solution must be rational.
 It is easily seen that no solution of $P_1$ in $\mathbb{C}(t)$ exists.
+For $P_3$ and $P_5$ an algebraic solution can only ramify above $t=0,\infty$.
+The equations~$P_6$ have many algebraic solutions; they ramify above $t=0,1,\infty$.

-Concerning (2): The algebra $\mathcal{D}$ has unique factorization and one easily verifies that every prime factor $Q$ of $F$ generates again a differential ideal.
+Concerning $(2')$: The algebra $\mathcal{D}$ has unique factorization and one easily verifies that every prime factor $Q$ of $F$ such that $(F)$ is a differential ideal, generates again a~differential ideal.
 Thus the equation is reducible if and only if $\mathcal{D}$ has a prime ideal $(Q)$ of height one which is invariant under differentiation.

-Now $Q(x',x,t)=0$ is a first order differential equation.
-It is well known that $x''=R(x',x,t)$ has the Painlev\'e Property.
+Now $Q(x',x,t)=0$ is a first-order differential equation.
+It is well known that $x''=R(x',x,t)$ has the Painlev\'e property.
 The solutions of $Q(x',x,t)=0$ are also solutions of this Painlev\'e equation.
-Therefore $Q(x',x,t)=0$ itself has the Painlev\'e Property.
-A classical result (see \cite{M,Mun-vdP,NNPT} for modern proofs and references to some of the rich classical literature) implies that $Q(x',x,t)$ has one of the following properties:\\ (i) Genus 0; it is a Riccati equation; thus $x'=a+bx+cx^2$ with $a,b,c\in \mathbb{C}(t)$. \\ (ii) Genus 1; it is a Weierstrass equation; thus it is equivalent to $(x')^2=f\cdot (x^3+ax+b)$, where $f\neq 0$ is algebraic over $\mathbb{C}(t)$, and $a,b\in \mathbb{C}$ are such that the equation $y^2=x^3+ax+b$ represents an elliptic curve.\\ (iii) Genus $>1$; after a finite extension of $\mathbb{C}(t)$, the equation is equivalent to the equation $x'=0$.
-This is equivalent to the statement: all solutions of $Q(x',x,t)=0$ are contained in a fixed finite extension of $\mathbb{C}(t)$.\\
+Therefore $Q(x',x,t)=0$ itself has the Painlev\'e property.
+A classical result (see \cite{M,Mun-vdP,NNPT} for modern proofs and references to some of the rich classical literature) implies that $Q(x',x,t)$ has one of the following properties: \begin{itemize}\itemsep=0pt \item[(i)] Genus 0; it is a Riccati equation; thus $x'=a+bx+cx^2$ with $a,b,c\in \mathbb{C}(t)$. \item[(ii)] Genus 1; it is a Weierstrass equation; thus it is equivalent to $(x')^2=f\cdot \big(x^3+ax+b\big)$, where $f\neq 0$ is algebraic over $\mathbb{C}(t)$, and $a,b\in \mathbb{C}$ are such that the equation $y^2=x^3+ax+b$ represents an elliptic curve. \item[(iii)] Genus $>1$; after a finite extension of $\mathbb{C}(t)$, the equation is equivalent to the equation $x'=0$.
+This is equivalent to the statement: all solutions of $Q(x',x,t)=0$ are contained in a fixed finite extension of $\mathbb{C}(t)$. \end{itemize}

-We will call the above three cases ``classical special solutions'' of the Painlev\'e equation. {\it We conclude that the Painlev\'e equation is irreducible if it has no classical special solutions}.
-This observation seems to provide a simplification of the proofs for irreducibility given in \cite{U1,U2,OKSO} et al..\\
+We will call the above three cases ``special classical solutions'' of the Painlev\'e equation. {\it We conclude that the Painlev\'e equation is irreducible if it has no special classical solutions}.